-Standing Indian Mountain: hiking the Appalachian Trail from Deep Gap, NC
+Standing Indian Mountain: hiking the Appalachian Trail from Deep Gap

-Hike the Appalachian Trail to beautiful views at Standing Indian Mountain near Franklin, NC, climbing from Deep Gap and visiting the Standing Indian AT shelter.
+Hike to stunning views from the Standing Indian Mountain summit on the Appalachian Trail, climbing from Deep Gap and the Standing Indian AT shelter near Franklin, NC.

 Towering, leafy deciduous trees shade the Appalachian Trail as it meanders through Deep Gap, a particularly beautiful stretch of forest in North Carolina’s Southern Nantahala Wilderness.
 Rising from the gap, the trail climbs through switchbacks and rhododendron tunnels to the summit of Standing Indian Mountain, where views stretch over deep-cut valleys and chiseled mountains.
-It’s one of our favorite Appalachian Trail day hikes near Franklin, NC, thanks to the forest’s plentiful beauty, the trail’s moderate length and difficulty, and Standing Indian’s beautiful summit views.
+It’s one of our favorite Appalachian Trail day hikes near Franklin, NC, thanks to the forest’s abundant beauty, the trail’s moderate length and difficulty, and the mountain’s beautiful summit views.

-Standing Indian Mountain is a beautiful hike in any season, trailing through a sun-dappled forest filled with moss, fern and thickets of rhododendron.
-But it’s particularly beautiful in fall, when the forest is painted in the vibrant, warm hues of autumn.
-And, in any season, the hike is a great for soaking up some beautiful summit views, or an overnight adventure at one of the AT’s many campsites.
+Standing Indian Mountain is a scenic hike in any season, exploring a sun-dappled forest filled with moss, fern, and thickets of rhododendron.
+But it’s particularly beautiful when autumn paints the landscape in the vibrant, warm hues of fall.
+And, in any season, the hike is fantastic for soaking up some beautiful summit views, or an overnight adventure at one of the AT’s many campsites.

 Standing Indian Mountain on the Appalachian Trail: the hike

-The hike departs the Deep Gap trailhead parking area off the gravel-paved FS 71 southwest of Franklin, NC (view maps and driving directions), following the white-blazed Appalachian Trail northeast from the gap.
+The hike departs the Deep Gap Trailhead and parking area off the gravel-paved FS 71 near of Franklin, NC (view maps and driving directions), following the white-blazed Appalachian Trail northeast from the gap.
 The trail begins a nearly unrelenting climb to the summit, veering northbound under the canopy of the leafy forest.
 Fern and moss thrive on the sunlight-dappled, rocky forest floor.

 Returning to the AT, the hike resumes its climb, trailing through several wide switchbacks.
 The climb intensifies at 1.7 miles as the trail meanders through tight switchbacks, tunneling through an overhead canopy of gnarly-branched rhododendron.
 Sunlight filters through the leathery rhododendron leaves, basking the forest in golden light.